Samsung Galaxy Watch 8 Classic vs. Galaxy Watch Ultra: Which one should you pick?

 (Image credit: Michael Hicks / Android Central)

-The Samsung Galaxy Watch 8 Classic will most likely come with the latest One UI 8 Watch, which should be based on Wear OS 6.
-One of the significant additions will be Gemini replacing Google Assistant, as this is something both Samsung and Google have confirmed.
+The Samsung Galaxy Watch 8 Classic comes with the latest One UI 8 Watch, which is based on Wear OS 6.
+One of the significant additions is Gemini replacing Google Assistant.
 Some of the new things you can do are ask Gemini to remember your gym locker number or summarize your last email, all from the watch.

-We'll also be seeing many new Samsung Health upgrades coming to the Watch 8 Classic.
-Some of these features would include a new metric called "vascular load," which monitors your daily cardiovascular system and provides alerts if you're engaging in excessive activity.
-The Health app will also feature a "personal health coach" that provides tips on weight loss, helps you achieve your sleep goals, and updates you on your overall health progress.
+There are also new Samsung Health upgrades given to the Watch 8 Classic.
+A few notable ones include a new metric called "vascular load," which monitors your daily cardiovascular system and provides alerts if you're engaging in excessive activity.
+An Antioxidant Index is another new addition, although getting a reading for it requires you to remove the watch from your wrist and hold your thumb up against the sensor.

 Samsung Galaxy Watch 8 Classic vs. Galaxy Watch Ultra: Which one is better?